 History, tourist information, and nearby accommodation

-An early 18th century house in elegant Baroque style, set in quiet lawns and terraced gardens.
+Ardington House is an early 18th-century house in elegant Baroque style, set in quiet lawns and terraced gardens.
 The house was built for the Baring family, prominent merchants and founders of the bank of the same name.
 It is still a family home, and has a pleasant, relaxed feel about it that perfectly suits its quiet, riverside location in rolling Oxfordshire countryside.

 Beyond the staircase, the tour of the interior takes in the panelled dining room, called by John Betjeman, "the nicest dining room in Oxfordshire", the drawing room, and upstairs bedrooms.
 There is period furniture throughout, though much of the original Georgian panelling has been replaced by mid-Victorian work.
 Throughout, the rooms and passages are hung with portraits of the Baring family.

 One of the most pleasant aspects of a visit to Ardington is its informal atmosphere.
 Visitors are generally taken around the house by the owner.
 This is in startling contrast to some of the more impersonal tours of grand country houses which can occasionally leave visitors feeling cold.